CloudDrift1/Pok-mon-game-in-C-/README.md

 # Pokémon Game in C++

 A console based implementation of Pokémon game in C++.
+Refer to the game_rules.pdf file for more details.

 To run the game, you will need a C++11 (or later) compliant compiler.
 The following tools and libraries are required: